sambaiz/cdkbot/README.md

-# CDKBot
+# cdkbot

-CDKBot is an application for Pull Request based AWS CDK operation.
+cdkbot is an application for Pull Request based AWS CDK operation.
 Currently only GitHub is supported.

 ## Operations